GVCUTV/mapReduce/README.md

     - Once done, the master exits.

    The mappers:
+    - Receive input data chunks.
+    - Sort the data.
-    - Send integers to reducers based on the reducers’ assigned intervals.
+    - Send sub-chunks to reducers based on the reducers’ assigned intervals.
     - Notify every reducer when they've done.

    The reducers:
     - Wait for all mappers to finish sending data.
+    - Merge the received data.
-    - Sort the received data.
+    - Sort the merged data.
     - Write data to output files.

 ## Output Files